 City administration, in conjunction with the County's administration conducted a thorough stakeholder engagement process during the review.
 This process involved a variety of methods such as multiple steering committee meetings, multi-stakeholder meetings and workshops, staff interviews, media announcements, and open houses.
 This approach ensured comprehensive input from both internal and external agencies, as well as the public.
-A summary of the engagement process that includes the feedback from the meetings is attached as Attachment 3 - What We Heard Report.
+A summary of the engagement process that includes the feedback from the meetings is attached as Attachment # 2 - What We Heard Report.

-As per the Municipal Government Act, the City and County must hold a joint public hearing before the second reading of the bylaw and that Council must give notice of the public hearing in accordance with Section 606.
-The public hearing for the proposed bylaw was advertised per the requirements of the MGA.
-Also, information was published on both municipality's websites.
+As per the Municipal Government Act, the City must hold a public hearing before the second reading of the bylaw and that Council must give notice of the public hearing in accordance with Section 606.
+The public hearing for the proposed bylaw was advertised per the requirements of the MGA and the Land Use Bylaw.
+Also, information was published on the website.

-Administration had not received any responses from the advertisement at the time of writing this report.
+Administration did not receive any response from the advertisement at the time of writing this report.